Yes2Me Scholarship

 Anyone who is a resident of British Columbia, diagnosed with a schizophrenia-spectrum disorder, and enrolled in an eligible educational program can apply.

-Scholarship applicants must be residents of British Columbia who have been diagnosed with a schizophrenia-spectrum disorder (e.g., schizophrenia or schizoaffective disorder).
-Applicants must be enrolled in an eligible program and submit the scholarship application package.
+• Scholarship applicants must be residents of British Columbia who have been diagnosed with a schizophrenia-spectrum disorder (e.g., schizophrenia or schizoaffective disorder) and enrolled in an eligible program.

 an accredited institution, such as: